Warm Grey I

-Teodora Guererra’s artistic vision has evolved through the years, which she has spent painting and teaching in Fairfield County, Connecticut, Tucson, Arizona, and Upstate New York.
-Arizona’s naturally radiant landscape and arid climate led her to experiment with rich under-painting and vivid colors, while the shifting seasons of the East Coast inspired her to pursue new application techniques like dripping and staining.
+Teodora Guererra’s abstract artistic vision has evolved throughout her years spent painting and teaching in Fairfield County, Connecticut; Tucson, Arizona, and upstate New York.
+Arizona’s naturally radiant landscape and arid climate led her to experiment with rich under-painting and vivid color; while the shifting seasons of the East Coast inspired Guererra to pursue dripping and staining techniques.
 Her focus has always been pushing the limits through experimentation with new materials.

-Guererra received her undergraduate and graduate art degrees from Southern Connecticut University, The College of Saint Rose, and Skidmore College.
-Her paintings can be found in public and private collections across the U.S., including the Allmen Health and Wellness Center for Women in New York, SUNY Brockport, NY, and William & Sonoma, San Francisco, CA. She draws influence from artists like Pat Steir, John McCracken, Helen Frankenthaler, Donald Jud, Bernar Venet, Agnes Martin, and Brian Rutenberg.
+Guererra received her undergraduate and graduate Art degrees from Southern Connecticut University, The College of Saint Rose and Skidmore College.
+Her paintings can be found in public and private collections across the U.S., including the Allmen Health and Wellness Center for Women in New York and SUNY Brockport, NY, William & Sonoma, San Francisco, CA. She is greatly influenced by artists Pat Steir, John McCracken, Helen Frankenthaler, Donald Jud, Bernar Venet, Agnes Martin and Brian Rutenberg.

 “Sometimes the few people I see ask, where have you been, and I smile and say I’ve been traveling, because I’ve been in my studio for way too long.
 I’m a bit of a recluse so you will probably never meet or see me.
 My paintings are how I see the world.
 I’m a big risk taker, so the work can be a series of continuous failures until I can work it out.
 It may start with a memory, like my feet in the warm sand at the shore which becomes the essence at the start.
 Then as I move my brush in gestural sweeps across the canvas and the painting starts to take shape.
 I will add and scrap away layers and through this process I will find the final composition, and then, when everything comes together, it’s heaven.”